Frequently Asked Questions of CabinetDoors.Com.

-A. Our manufacturing time varies from 5-to-8 days, depending on the style of door you have chosen.
-Our average manufacturing time is 7 days.
+A. Our manufacturing time varies from 5-to-8 business days, depending on the style of door you have chosen.
+Our average manufacturing time is 7 business days.
 Delivery time is determined by Fedex and UPS and is dependent upon distance, which varies between 1 and 5 days.
 So the total time from placing your order and delivery to your home will usually be between 6-and-13 working days.
 Return to TOP

 Q. Do you have a minimum door size or a minimum door price?

 A. Yes, each door has a minimum width and a minimum height.
 These minimums are listed on the door style page of each door we make.
 We also have a minimum price for doors and 5-piece drawer fronts.
 The price of each door style can be seen in the "Please Select Wood Specie" drop-down menu of each door order page, this price is per-square-foot, with a minimum price of between $9.90 and $14 each.
 Return to TOP